nojronatron/nojronatron.github.io/continuing-education/web-dev-cms-overviews.md

 - Sections can be added using a Template or a blank section element.
 - Modification of Section location is possible to widen or shrink Section sizing.
 - Section sizing will affect content placement and size restrictions.
+- Click the :heart: icon to 'Save Section' and it will appear in the Website Edit Nav Bar under 'Add a Section' :arrow_right: 'Saved Sections'.
+Just be sure to update the Form Name and its connection (storage, email, etc).

 Higher Level Features: